 At the heart of Wellington Place, Sociable Folk is a firm favourite.
 They serve up some of the best coffee in Leeds, particularly if you like yours deep and smoky.
-Their flat white is definitely worth a go, but if you want something that really packs a punch, go with the four ounce cortado, all courtesy of North Star’s finest blends.
+Their flat white is definitely worth a go, but if you want something that really packs a punch, go with the four-ounce cortado, all courtesy of North Star’s finest blends.
 But don’t enjoy it solo, because Sociable Folk has a menu of homemade food too, from healthy salads to wraps, ciabattas and pick and mix brownies.

 Sociable Folk Cafe, 10 Wellington Place, Leeds, West Yorkshire, LS1 4JP.

 If you’re after a coffee shop in Leeds that’s completely different from everywhere else, Casa Colombiana is the place to go.
-They have their own Casacol coffee, which is roasted, ground and brewed on-site in their Grand Arcade home, and the result is one of the freshest cuppas you’ll find at any of the cafes across Leeds.
+They have their own Casacol coffee, which is roasted, ground and brewed on-site in their Grand Arcade home, and the result is one of the freshest cuppas you’ll find at any of the cafes around the city.
 Taking their authentic approach even further, they’ve dressed up their home in impressive Colombian style and brought some of the finest South American dishes to Yorkshire, including arepas, enchiladas and ceviche.

-Casa Colombiana, Grand Arcade, 6 Vicar Lane, Leeds, West Yorkshire, LS1 6PG.
+Casa Colombiana Grand Arcade, 6 Vicar Lane, Leeds, West Yorkshire, LS1 6PG.

 San Co Co

-San Co Co has plenty to offer, but their coffee in particular has earned them plenty of fans.
+San Co Co has plenty to offer, but their coffee, in particular, has earned them plenty of fans.
 Using Caffe Vero Italian coffee blends from Nottingham, they offer a slew of tremendous brews, including an awesome macchiato and a delicious iced coffee.
 Their little cafe is the perfect spot to stop for a brew, and watch the world go by, but don’t be surprised if you’re tempted in by the food.
 They offer a tasty menu of breakfasts, sandwiches and salads worth checking out.